tmac997/tmac997/README.md

 <h2 align="left"> Hi there!
-I’m Toree McIntyre, a passionate Cybersecurity professional currently pursuing a Bachelor of Science in Cybersecurity and Information Assurance at WGU.
-With hands-on experience in threat analysis, risk management, and network security, I bring a strong foundation in collaboration technologies and technical problem-solving.
+I’m Toree McIntyre, a passionate Cybersecurity professional!I have hands-on experience in threat analysis, risk management, and network security, I bring a strong foundation in collaboration technologies and technical problem-solving.

 ###